 It makes sense to clarify and confirm the specific verification request.
 We can provide a response that states factual information, or we might need to provide a more specific type of report, assuming the CPA has performed sufficient procedures and has a basis for the report.
 I may respond verbally or via email, form letter or other written channels.

 Types of responses I can provide

 Depending on the request, we may need to provide additional services, such as performing:

 • An audit, review or compilation of financial statements;

 • An examination, review or compilation of pro forma financial information;

 • An examination or compilation of prospective financial information; or

 • Agreed-upon procedures and reporting, as long as the agreed-upon procedures do not provide any assurance on matters related to solvency.

-For example, if a loan you’re seeking is contingent on a request for self-employment verification, I may respond by performing an engagement to gather and provide the requested information for you or, if more assurance is needed, an examination or review engagement.
-The amount of assurance required by the requestor will dictate the associated compliance costs.
+For example, if a loan you’re seeking is contingent on a request for self-employment verification, I may respond by performing an engagement to gather and provide the requested factual information for you or, if more assurance is needed, an examination or review engagement.